-At least six states, recognizing that the lack of statutory protection for employees in a situation where isolation or quarantine may be necessary, have enacted legislation that explicitly prohibits the termination of an employee who is subject to isolation or quarantine.
-In Delaware, Iowa, Kansas, Maryland, Minnesota, and New Mexico, an employer is prohibited from terminating an employee who is under an order of isolation or quarantine, or has been directed to enter isolation or quarantine.30 Under Minnesota law, an employee who has been terminated or otherwise penalized for being in isolation or quarantine may bring a civil action for reinstatement or for the recovery of lost wages or benefits.31
+At least seven states, recognizing that the lack of statutory protection for employees in a situation where isolation or quarantine may be necessary, have enacted legislation that explicitly prohibits the termination of an employee who is subject to isolation or quarantine.
+In Delaware, Iowa, Kansas, Maryland, Minnesota, New Mexico, and Utah, an employer is prohibited from terminating an employee who is under an order of isolation or quarantine, or has been directed to enter isolation or quarantine.
+Under Minnesota law, an employee who has been terminated or otherwise penalized for being in isolation or quarantine may bring a civil action for reinstatement or for the recovery of lost wages or benefits.

 Two additional states have enacted legislation that addresses the treatment of employees who are subject to quarantine or isolation.
-Under New Jersey law, an affected employee must be reinstated following the quarantine or isolation.32 Under Maine law, an employer is required to grant leave to an employee who is subject to quarantine or isolation.33 The leave granted by the employer may be paid or unpaid.34 develop a serious health condition.
-In such case, the employee would not be eligible for leave under the Family and Medical Leave Act.
+Under New Jersey law, an affected employee must be reinstated following the quarantine or isolation.
+Under Maine law, an employer is required to grant leave to an employee who is subject to quarantine or isolation.
+The leave granted by the employer may be paid or unpaid.